manminusone/20x2chi-timer-7/README.md

 ## Using the timer

 Once the setup is complete, you may start up the timer using the hotspot control script.
 The command **hotspot on** will activate the services needed to run the WiFi hotspot, and then reboot the machine.
 Running **hotspot off** will put the configs into their original state, to allow you to get back into the server for admin.
+(Note that connecting to the server while it is a hotspot may involve you either connecting to the hotspot to ssh into the box, or putting a monitor and keyboard onto your RPi.)

 The Python timer display script should automatically start up when the RPi server reboots.
 If your server is connected to a composite monitor you should see the timer window, showing the current time as stored on the local HTTP server.